nfrisby/frags/docs/README.md

 There are several additional useful functions over `Place`.
 For example, if `y` is the minimum of `fr :+ y`, then we can embed `Place fr x` into `Place (fr :+ y) x`.
-(Operationaly, this increments the integer in the `KnownFragCard` dictionary.)
+(Operationally, this increments the integer in the `KnownFragCard` dictionary.)

 ```haskell
 widenPlaceByMin :: (FragLT y fr ~ 'Nil) => proxyy y -> Place fr x -> Place (fr :+ y) x